twoBirds/twobirds/README.md

 ```

 As you see, it is a consistent nested structure of instances, looking all the same codewise.
-You can access every object on the page via tb( $lt;selector$gt; ), as shown in the trigger examples below.
+You can access every object on the page via tb( selector ), as shown in the trigger examples below.

 ### tb($lt;selector$gt;).trigger($lt;event$gt;)